johnnygreeney/CardanoForTheMasses/Chapter-3-Proof-of-Stake.md

 ## How to choose a Stake Pools

 Choosing a stake pool is not an exact science.
 There are many factors and delegators have different preferences, the process is entirely subjective.
 Some are attracted superficially to the pool with lowest fees, but on closer review, it is usually the least important consideration.
-If you are unsure about any of the parameters, or want to scrutinize a specific stake pool, you can dive deep with a favoured explorer tool such as the Cardano Foundation Explorer or peruse CardanoCube under ‘Tools and Explorers’
+If you are unsure about any of the parameters, or want to scrutinize a specific stake pool, you can dive deep with a favoured explorer tool such as the Cardano Foundation Explorer[^38] or peruse CardanoCube[^39] under ‘Tools and Explorers’

 ## Stake Pool Performance

-The creation of new blocks for the Cardano network is the responsibility of a stake pool designated as a slot leader.
-The slot will stay unfilled if the stake pool does not create a block, and the blockchain will not be extended.
+The creation of new blocks for the Cardano network is the responsibility of a stake pool designated as a slot leader.[^40] The slot will stay unfilled if the stake pool does not create a block, and the blockchain will not be extended.
 Although the Cardano blockchain may accept a few missing blocks, the bulk of expected blocks (at least 50% + 1) must be created within an epoch.
 Although missing blocks do not affect the blockchain’s overall extension, an unresponsive elected stake pool reduces the network’s overall speed.

 The ratio of the number of blocks a stake pool generates in a particular epoch versus the number it was capable of producing is used to measure stake pool performance.
 For example, if a stake pool could create 100 blocks in an epoch (depending on its stake and likelihood of being elected), but only produced 50 blocks, its performance would be 50%.
 Poor stake pool performance reduces the quantity of rewards received by a pool and its members, making it less appealing to delegators.
 A stake pool should have adequate network connectivity, be run on a dependable system, and engage in block generation and verification to increase its performance.